sje30/lse/lse-eglen.md

 *Ross: should I just point to Dalmeet's piece to show you have found numerous examples?*

-So, now that the UKRI has joined Wellcome and other funders in mandating rights retention, what next?
+So, now that the UKRI has joined other funders such as Wellcome in supporting rights retention routes, what next?
 How might publishers and authors respond?

 ### Desk rejection of manuscripts